jimbol/hands-on-fullstack-react/3-full-stack/RUN_ON_EC2.md

 ```

 I have included a script in the `back-end/package.json` to run this.
 So you can run `yarn server` instead of all the above code.

+The server is running, but won't be accessible until we route port 5000 through port 80.
+Read on!

 #### Routing
 Set up routing of traffic from port 80 to port 5000.
 Port 80 is a special port for http requests that allows us to not specify a port in the url.
 I.e. Instead of having to visit `ec2-XXXXX.REGION.com:5000/test` we can visit `ec2-XXXXX.REGION.com/test`.